Bridging the Gap

 Here is some insight on some of the responsibilities:

-- Will continue to support you and your family with some type of grief counseling to help with grief.
+Will continue to support you and your family with some type of grief counselling to help with grief.